DcRubik/dcrubik/README.md

 ## Hello there!

-My name is Jesús (Known as Simon) and I'm a software developer from Spain.
+My name is Jesús and I'm a software developer from Spain.
 I mainly work with Java in combination with Minecraft.

 I currently work as a freelancer.